As a business owner, what’s the one thing you want more than anything? More business!

-In this day and age, we’re all digitally connected – that provides some fantastic opportunities to market your product or service.
+We’re all digitally connected in this day and age – that provides some fantastic opportunities to market your product or service.
 In fact, email marketing is proven to be one of, if not the best way to gain more traction and exponentially grow your business.

-Let’s take a look at a few of the very best ways to boost your email marketing for 2020.
+Let’s take a look at a few of the very best ways to boost your email marketing since 2020.

 I can’t remember the last time I didn’t check emails on my phone – and I’m not alone.